pstetz/slowmo/README.md

 This project attempts to alleviate both of these issues by making use of advances in Deep Learning technology.
 A team from NVIDIA has created a model that can create high quality slow motion videos from regular videos.
 The problems faced here are essentially the same.
 We want to create regular videos from extremely choppy snapshots.

+### Introduction
+In the original SlowMo [paper presented here](https://people.cs.umass.edu/~hzjiang//projects/superslomo/) [and here](https://arxiv.org/abs/1712.00080), the team trained on 1,132 Youtube videos or 300K individual frames.

+While this sounds like a lot we have just as much.
+CONNECTOME, ENGAGE, and RAD have a combined ~1,500 sessions on Flywheel and a estimate of 3 tasks per session and 150 volumes per task mean we have 675,000 individual frames

 ### Classes